-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-It is an unfortunate fact that many adolescents in the United States become exposed to drugs and alcohol at a very young age, and some even become addicted and dependent to drugs and/or alcohol.
-For adolescents who do become addicted and dependent to drugs and alcohol, parents must be willing to do whatever it takes to get the problem resolved before it is too late.
-Any suspicion that drugs or alcohol are in the picture should be confronted immediately, otherwise, addiction will lead down a path of total destruction for the adolescent and for the family.
-There are drug rehab facilities for adolescents available in every state, many of which cater only to adolescents and have treatment professionals on staff that are trained specifically in dealing with this age range.
+It is an unfortunate fact that many adolescents in the United States become introduced to drugs and alcohol at a very young age, and some even become addicted and dependent to drugs and/or alcohol.
+For adolescents who do become addicted and dependent to alcohol and drugs, parents must be willing to do whatever it takes to help their child before it is too late.
+Any indication that drugs or alcohol are in the picture should be confronted right away, otherwise, addiction will lead down a path of total destruction for the adolescent as well as for the family.
+There are drug and alcohol rehabilitation facilities for adolescents available in every state, many of which cater only to adolescents and have treatment professionals and counselors on staff that are trained specifically in handling this age group.

-Self payment drug and alcohol rehab centers are an excellent alternative to other types of treatment centers i.e. private medical insurance and state funded facilities.
-Individuals who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment substance abuse rehab programs are a great alternative to other types of rehabilitation facilities i.e. private medical insurance and state funded programs.
+Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
-In order to learn more about self payment at a specific program, contact a drug or alcohol treatment center and inquire as to their payment options.
-It is beneficial to contact several facilities so that you have a comparison of your choices regarding treatment options and payment options.
+To learn more about self payment at a specific program, make contact with a substance abuse treatment facility and ask about their payment options.
+It is beneficial to contact several facilities so that you have an understanding of your choices regarding treatment options and payment options.

 Medicaid is a type of health insurance which is made available to individuals in certain low-income tax brackets.
-Eligibility for Medicaid is dependent on income and other factors such as whether or not the person has dependents and if they receive any other financial assistance.
-Medicaid may even cover the costs associated with drug or alcohol rehab, and there are a lot of drug treatment facilities throughout the country which are covered through Medicaid.
-Many drug and alcohol rehabilitation programs which are covered through Medicaid may only provide a limited treatment curriculum and may only deliver such treatment on a short term basis, usually 30 days or less.
-People who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of such a program.
+Eligibility for Medicaid depends greatly on income and other circumstances such as whether or not the person has dependents and if they receive any other financial assistance.
+Medicaid may possibly even cover the costs associated with drug rehabilitation, and there are many drug treatment facilities throughout the country which are covered through Medicaid.
+Many drug and alcohol rehabilitation facilities which are covered through Medicaid may only deliver a limited treatment curriculum and may only provide such treatment on a short term basis, usually 30 days or less.
+Individuals who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of a Medicaid rehab program.

-Some people are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
+Some people are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
 Some states however offer affordable health insurance to those who cannot afford private health insurance.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol treatment programs around the country.
-State financed insurance other than Medicaid may cover both outpatient or inpatient drug treatment services.
-To find out which rehabilitation facilities will accept state financed insurance, consult a drug treatment specialist.
+State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug rehabilitation centers around the country.
+State financed insurance other than Medicaid may cover both inpatient or outpatient substance abuse rehab services.
+To find out which rehab programs will accept state financed insurance, consult a drug treatment professional.

-Military health insurance usually refers to TRICARE and is a commonly recognized insurance for specific drug rehab programs.
-A drug rehab that accepts military insurance will normally accept most other types of insurance as well.
-TRICARE typically covers detox, rehab and outpatient treatment.
+Military health insurance usually pertains to TRICARE and is a typically recognized insurance for particular drug treatment facilities.
+A drug rehab that accepts military insurance will usually accept most other types of insurance as well.
+TRICARE normally covers detox, rehab and outpatient treatment.

-Paying for drug or alcohol rehab can be a challenge, because typically all resources have been exhausted due to their addiction.
-Many drug rehab facilities understand this reality which is why many drug and alcohol rehab programs across the nation provide payment options known as a sliding scale fee.
-There are several factors put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol rehab facilities would rather find a way to make it work financially so that those suffering with addiction can get the help they need.
+Paying for drug or alcohol treatment can be a problem, as all resources have been exhausted because of the persons addiction.
+Many drug rehab programs fully grasp this fact which is why many drug rehab programs across the nation offer payment options known as a sliding scale fee.
+There are several variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug rehabilitation facilities would rather find a way to make it work financially so that those suffering with addiction can get the help they need.